ajakaja/ajakaja.github.io/_posts/2024-12-18-derivatives.md

 $$u_v v_w w_u = -1$$

-It an be found on Wikipedia under the name [Triple Product Rule](https://en.wikipedia.org/wiki/Triple_product_rule).
+It can be found on Wikipedia under the name [Triple Product Rule](https://en.wikipedia.org/wiki/Triple_product_rule).

 The reason to care about this (besides that it's sometimes useful in calculations) is that it seems a bit perplexing that the minus sign is there.
 Shouldn't these fractions sorta cancel?
 Yes, we all learned that derivatives aren't really fractions... but they definitely act like fractions a _bit_, certainly more often than they _don't_ act like fractions, and it's odd that in this case they seem to act like the opposite of fractions.
 We'd like to repair our intuition somehow.